 “Refreshingly unique...I love this novella.” —LitStack

 The must-read prequel to the “highly original” (TheSeattle Times) New York Times bestseller Warm Bodies—now a major motion picture—from the author whose genre-defying debut turned the classic horror story on its head.

 The end of the world didn’t happen overnight.

-After years of war, societal breakdown, freak storms, and rising tides, humanity already hovered near the edge.
-Then came the most unexpected threat of all: the world’s corpses rising up to deliver the final blow.
+After years of societal breakdowns, wars and quakes and rising tides, humanity was already near the edge.
+Then came a final blow no one could have expected: all the world’s corpses rising up to make more.

 And in the darkness of a forest, a dead man opens his eyes.
 Who is he?
 What is he?
-With no clues beyond a red tie and the letter “R,” he must unravel the grim mystery of his existence—right after he learns how to think, how to walk, and how to satisfy the monster howling in his belly…
+With no clues beyond a red tie and the letter “R,” he must unravel the grim mystery of his existence—right after he learns how to think, how to walk, and how to satisfy the monster howling in his belly.

 Isaac Marion grew up in the mossy depths of the Pacific Northwest, where he worked as a heating installer, a security guard, and a visitation supervisor for foster children before publishing his debut novel in 2010.
 Warm Bodies became a #5 New York Times bestseller and inspired a major Hollywood film adaptation.
 It has been translated into twenty-five languages worldwide.
 Isaac lives in Seattle with his cat and a beloved cactus, writing fiction and music, and taking pictures of everything.
 Visit IsaacMarion.com for more on these endeavors.